Divorce Alimony in Wisconsin

 Divorce Papers > Divorce Alimony > Divorce Alimony in Wisconsin

 The recipient of maintenance must include these payments in his/her gross income for calculation of tax.
 On the other hand, the payer can consider it as a tax deduction.
+There are certain factors that are to be considered by the judge in order to take alimony.

 The court gives due regard to the following factors while determining the amount and duration of alimony.
+All these factors should be taken seriously before demanding alimony.

-• The inputs made by one partner to the education, training and/or increased earning power of the other partner
+• The inputs made by one partner to the education, training and/or increased earning power of the other partner is one of the most important factors that help in deciding the person who will get the alimony.

-• Whether the spouses seeking divorce have made any mutual agreement prior to or during the marriage?
+• Whether the spouses seeking divorce has made any mutual agreement prior to or during the marriage?
 If yes, is this agreement regarding any arrangement of financial support of the spouses?
 Alternatively, as per the terms of this agreement has any spouse made service or economical inputs to the other spouse with an expectation of any compensation in the future.
 Has such a repayment not taken place?

-• The tax ramifications of the alimony award to each party
+• The tax ramifications of the alimony award to each party.

 • Is it practical that the spouse requesting for alimony can become self reliant in the future and can thereby maintain the standard of living that was experienced during marital life?
 If yes, what is the duration of time essential to attain this objective?

-• The following points regarding the partner seeking alimony
+• The following points regarding the partner seeking alimony:

 • The earning capacity